Vail Daily health feature: Sleep better this year

 It’s a 2:1 ratio: Every two hours that you’re awake requires an hour of sleep.
 For example, after 16 hours of being awake, you need eight hours of sleep.
 When you ignore this rule, your sleep debt accumulates quickly and you’ll get sick, your performance will suffer and you’ll crash.

 “Make up for lost sleep by not trying to make up for it all at once,” Maas said.
-Get a few more hours of sleep during the next few days until you feel better.
+Get a few more hours of sleep over the next few days until you feel better.
 “You can also catch up on lost sleep by going to bed earlier, not sleeping late.”